DockStation/dockstation/README.md

-# Develop with Docker has never been so easy and convenient
+# Developing with Docker has never been so easy and convenient

 ## Product
-DockStation is developer-centric application for manage projects based on Docker.
+DockStation is developer-centric application for managing projects based on Docker.
 Instead of lots of CLI commands you can monitor, configure, and manage services and containers using just a GUI.

 ## Download
 [Download from GitHub](https://github.com/DockStation/dockstation/releases)